Skip to content

 To be or not to be (death) - February 6th 2022

-To be or not to be (death) Shakespeare's Hamlet and Småland
+To Be or Not to Be: Shakespeare's Hamlet and Småland's Sustainable Fish Farming

 In Shakespeare's famous drama, the main character is the Scandinavian prince Hamlet.
-His father the king is murdered by his uncle.
-Hamlet thinks in this context about "To be or not to be (death)".
-Then in the play, after long intrigues, almost everyone involved dies.
+His father, the king, is murdered by his uncle, prompting Hamlet to reflect on the profound question, "To be or not to be (death)."
+Ultimately, after a series of intrigues, nearly every character in the play meets their demise.

 Published 2022-02-02

-Unfortunately, this is also the case with many of Sweden's and the world's fish.
-Around 200,000 tonnes of fish are killed every year JUST in Swedish commercial fishing.
-This corresponds to several billions
+Unfortunately, this tragic fate is similar to that of many of Sweden's and the world's fish.
+Around 200,000 tonnes of fish are killed every year solely through Swedish commercial fishing, equating to several billion individual fish.
+Unlike Hamlet, these fish do not have the luxury of contemplating their fate; it just befalls them without question.

-Well, at Arctic Roe no fish are killed, but the black roe grains are carefully milked out of each individual fish once every two years.
-And then the fish live on in peace for a decade or more with caviar harvested every two years.
-Furthermore, the sturgeon females in Småland do not live in a river or in a lake outdoors, but indoors in large tanks on the 3rd floor of an old paper mill.
-This provides a different business model that is characterized by sustainability, overview, individual follow-up and a minimal footprint in the environment.
+At Arctic Roe, no fish are killed.
+Instead, the black roe grains are carefully milked from each fish every two years, allowing the fish to live in peace for a decade or more.
+The sturgeon females do not reside in natural rivers or lakes but are housed indoors in large tanks on the third floor of an old paper mill.
+This innovative business model emphasizes sustainability, thorough oversight, individual follow-up, and a minimal environmental footprint.

-The method is labor intensive.
-Each female fish is tracked over time and fitted with a chip that is read with a reader the size of a traditional matchbox.
-An ultrasound device is then used, exactly the same sensor that is used in the maternity wards where our babies are born.
-The ultrasound scan shows how the roe in the fish gradually matures.
+The process is labor-intensive.
+Each female fish is monitored over time and fitted with a chip, read by a device the size of a traditional matchbox.
+An ultrasound device, similar to those used in maternity wards, tracks the maturation of the roe within the fish.

-Arctic Roe's sustainable business concept in a nutshell To manufacture the world's most exclusive food in accordance with the world's most demanding regulations, the Swedish.
+Arctic Roe's sustainable business concept, in a nutshell, is to manufacture the world's most exclusive food products in line with the world's most stringent regulations—those of Sweden.

 Older Post